 A human activity that directly or indirectly degrades nature.
-Following IPBES, five key pressures contribute most to the loss of nature globally: land and sea use change; direct exploitation of organisms; climate change; pollution; and invasion of alien species.
-SBTN considers "direct exploitation" to include both biotic and abiotic resources, such as water use-we thus use the term "resource exploitation."
+According to IPBES, five key pressures contribute most to the loss of nature globally: land and sea use change; direct exploitation of organisms; climate change; pollution; and invasion of alien species.
+While we generally follow IPBES definitions for these categories, we take a slightly broader conceptualization of "direct exploitation" to include both biotic and abiotic resources, such as water use-we thus use the term "resource exploitation."